xieb3cky/Cstation_Frontend/README.md

 ## Features
  - New user registration
  - Log in/log out for returing user
- - Save/favorite a charging station
+ - Save/favorite a charging station for future reference
  - Leave reviews for a charging station (***work in progress***)
  - Search for electric car chargers base on user's input geo location

 ## Demo

 ### Homepage
-Landing page consist of background video credit above.
-Navbar contains options for search, quick search, log in and sign up.
-User can perform a 'quick search' which takes user's current location and search for chargers OR 'search' which requires additional information.
+Landing page consist of background video credit section located above.
+The navigation bar features various options, including search, quick search, log in, and sign up for easy access.
+Users can initiate a 'quick search' that leverages geolocation data to automatically search for charging stations near their current location.
+Alternatively, users can perform a more detailed 'search' that requires additional information, such as the user's location, desired charging station type, and maximum search results (limit to 10).
 <p align="center">
   <img src="https://github.com/xieb3cky/Cstation_Frontend/blob/master/demo/landing-pagegif.gif" alt="animated" />
 </p>

 ### Search Form
-Search form displays autocomplete input box, where user can type in text based location and autocomplete will provide suggestions/predictions.
-Next, user will select charger types, common charger types are Tesla, CCS1, CHAdeMoO, J-Plug.
-Lastly, select maximum result and hit search!
+The search form displays an autocomplete input box that offers location-based suggestions and predictions as the user types.
+Once the user has entered their location, they can select from a variety of charger types, including popular options like Tesla, CCS1, CHAdeMO, and J-Plug.
+After specifying their charger type preferences, the user can set a maximum results parameter and hit search button!

 <p align="center">
   <img src="https://github.com/xieb3cky/Cstation_Frontend/blob/master/demo/search.gif" alt="animated" />
 </p>

 ### Search Result
-After user completes search form, a GET request is sent to Open Charge Map API with the form data.
-From the API, we recieve a list of charging stations.
-Then, for each charging stations, we utilize React components to render charging stations list => charging station card to display information regarding each station.
-User can also favorite/un-favorite each station which will save the charging station to our database.
+When a user submits a search form, the backend sends a GET request to the Open Charge Map API with the form data.
+The API returns a list of charging stations that match the user's search criteria.
+For each charging station in the list, React components are utilized to render a charging station card that displays relevant information about the station.
+Users can also easily favorite and un-favorite charging stations, which will save the charging station information to our databse.

 <p align="center">
   <img src="https://github.com/xieb3cky/Cstation_Frontend/blob/master/demo/search-result-gif.gif" alt="animated" />